Can You Eat Your Way to Healthy Eyes and Skin?

 Laser Blepharoplasty surgery can correct all of these eye problems with a very short recovery time.
 Unlike traditional blepharoplasty where a scalpel is used, it takes only days for laser blepharoplasty to heal.

 What is Laser Blepharoplasty?
 Blepharoplasty refers to eyelid surgery performed to correct sagging eyelids, remove the fatty pouches beneath the eyes, and remove excess skin from the upper eyelids.
 Laser Blepharoplasty refers to this surgery when performed with a laser instead of a scalpel.
-This surgery is offered at the Asarch Center for Dermatology, Laser and Mohs Surgery in Denver to improve appearance, giving the patient’s eyes a more youthful look, while also preventing the vision impairment that exists when drooping eyelids start to interfere with the patient’s line of sight.
+This surgery is offered at the Asarch Dermatology, Laser and Mohs Surgery in Denver to improve appearance, giving the patient’s eyes a more youthful look, while also preventing the vision impairment that exists when drooping eyelids start to interfere with the patient’s line of sight.

 What About the Eye Itself?